The future of the Colorado River won’t be decided soon, states say

 And spend they have.
 The Biden Administration has earmarked billions of dollars for water projects in communities around the Western U.S. On the first morning of the conference in Boulder, they allocated a big chunk of infrastructure spending for even more water conservation.

 That’s a continuation of existing work.
-The federal government has already spent a big portion of the $4 billion of IRA money allocated for Colorado River projects, perhaps most notably, sending payouts to farmers and ranchers who offered to pause growing in exchange for a federal check.
+The federal government has already spent a big portion of the $4 billion of IRA money that was allocated for Colorado River projects.
+Perhaps most notably, sending payouts to farmers and ranchers that offered to pause growing in exchange for a federal check.

-The Biden Administration’s big spending on Colorado River water conservation has been a key part of buying time for water negotiators.
-It has helped to prop up water levels at major reservoirs and create space for talks about longer-term solutions.
+The Biden Administration’s big spending on Colorado River water conservation has been a key part of buying time for water negotiators, helping to prop up water levels at major reservoirs and create space for talks about longer-term solutions.
 However, the spending pattern has raised some anxieties about the precedent it might set for the river’s long-term future.

 Basically, this kind of funding might not come around again soon.